updated, 3-2016My Philosophy of Art Education

 I have a clean-up poster above my door.
-It is a flow chart of clean up steps.
+It is a flowchart of clean up steps.
 I reference it with every class, every time they have art.
 I allow 5 minutes for 1st-5th to clean up, 8 for kinder.

 - Embrace technology, but it must make sense.

 Like I said above, this is where our kids are already!
-The computer is a tool, just like the hammer and chisel.
+A computer is a tool, just like the hammer and chisel.
 It will never give you ideas or experiences.
 But it is a great tool that our kids have already mastered.